ScribeAegis/ScribeAegis/README.md

 ---

 ### 🖊️ My IDE/Editor
-My base editor is Visual Studio Code, with Sublime as an alternate.
+My base editor is Visual Studio Code.
 I have used others like Atom, and while I know Vim, it’s not my favorite.

 ---